Halum/object-to-associative-array/README.md

 ## I/O

 #### Input
-- Input should be an object.
+- Input should be an object / array of objects.
 - Object values can be primitive data, object or array.
 #### Output
 - Returns an associative array.